-The world has watched in awe as Croatia battled their way through the 2018 FIFA World Cup Final and on Sunday, the team will take on France in the country's first World Cup championship.
-Much of Croatia's success can be attributed to the nation's "Golden Generation," made up of well-respected players like Barcelona midfielder Ivan Rakitic, Juventus striker Mario Mandzukic and Real Madrid midfielder Luka Modric.
+In July, the world watched in awe as Croatia battled their way through the 2018 FIFA World Cup and made it to country's first ever championship.
+Though Croatia lost to France in the finals, the team's accomplishments were widely celebrated, and much of the team's success can be attributed to the nation's "Golden Generation," a group of powerhouse players like Barcelona midfielder Ivan Rakitic, Juventus striker Mario Mandzukic and Real Madrid midfielder Luka Modric.

 As the Croatian team's captain, Modric showed tremendous leadership, providing excellent passes and crucial motivation during the team's several overtime appearances.
 Now, he's been awarded the prestigious Ballon d'Or, a prize given to the world's best soccer player by FIFA as determined by national team captains, national team coaches and journalists from participating countries.
 Cristiano Ronaldo came in second place for the title, according to the BBC.

 "Modric's tireless running, key goals and outstanding leadership qualities helped guide Vatreni to the Final against France, his nation's finest performance at the global finals," writes FIFA.